-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 The correct formula of vegetable juice, paired with this avoidance of acids can truly begin to dissolve the clumps of acid waste that have begun to form kidney stones.
 The neutralization of a body’s acids will eventually place a significantly lower stress level upon the kidneys, thus causing them to slowly begin to function once again.